Exact inference via quasi-conjugacy in two-parameter Poisson-Dirichlet hidden Markov models: Model Implementation

 \subsection{Summary of the algorithms}

-The full filtering and smoothing procedures, including intermediate computational steps, are detailed in the pseudocodes provided in Section~\ref{SM:alg}.
-In particular, Algorithms~\ref{alg: truncated PD} and~\ref{alg: conditional PD} serve as auxiliary routines for simulating from an \(\varepsilon\)-truncated \(\PD\) distribution and a conditional \(\varepsilon\)-truncated \(\PD^\pi\), respectively.
+The full filtering and smoothing procedures, together with all intermediate computational steps, are detailed in the pseudocode provided in Section~\ref{SM:alg}.
+In particular, Algorithms~\ref{alg: truncated PD} and \ref{alg: conditional PD} are auxiliary routines for simulating from an $\varepsilon$-truncated $\PD$ distribution and from a conditional $\varepsilon$-truncated $\PD^\pi$, respectively.
+Here, $\varepsilon$-truncation refers to terminating the stick-breaking construction in \eqref{stick-breaking} once the remaining (residual) mass falls below $\varepsilon$, thereby yielding a finite-dimensional approximation of the Poisson--Dirichlet law.
 The core inferential operations are handled by the remaining algorithms: Algorithm~\ref{alg: signal prediction} samples from the propagation step (cf.~\eqref{propagation described}); Algorithm~\ref{alg: updated prediction} covers the update step (cf.~\eqref{updated distribution described}); and Algorithm~\ref{alg: generic filtering} combines these components to perform online filtering via the recursive operations (cf.~\eqref{recursion}).
 For offline inference, Algorithms~\ref{alg: smoothing} and~\ref{alg: forecasting} support latent state estimation and partition simulation, respectively, after observing the full dataset.